idarolti/PhysaliaSexChrom/Day2/Day2_Practical.md

 ## 02. SNP based analyses

-Set up directories and files
+On the server in hour home set up directories and files

 ```
 cd day2